 “In everything we do at Stella McCartney, the first question we ask ourselves is 'how can we do this in a more sustainable and responsible and more environmental way?'"
 McCartney told Refinery29 of the video series..
 "So this Clever Care initiative is a no brainer and [it's] easy.
 Every time you look on your care label in your clothes and see the Clever Care symbol, it will remind you of a more efficient way to clean your clothes that is less harmful to the environment.”

 The first video, entitled "How To Care For Your Tailoring," features two chicly-styled models in killer suiting by McCartney, discussing the woes of global warming and suggesting that fixing beloved-but-worn-out pieces is more eco-friendly than just tossing them when a button goes missing or a zipper breaks.
 To wit: if you wear your clothes an additional three months, that results in a 5% to 10% reduction in your closet's carbon, water, as well as waste footprints.
-The clip looks like an awesomely retro public-access show, complete with adorably awkward (intentional!) camera cue blunders by the models and a faux news network-esque logo on the screen ('S' for Stella, obviously).
+The clip looks like a retro public-access TV show, complete with awkward (intentional!) camera cue blunders by the models and a faux newsnight-esque logo on the screen ('S' for Stella, of course).

-Throughout the month, the brand will be posting a number of additional videos made in tandem with Clevercare, and they'll all be released here.
-The next installment, out on April 13th, will be about all things denim.
-Check out the first video, below, and stay tuned for the next five delightfully quirky shorts in the series.
+Throughout the month, the brand will be posting a number of additional videos made in tandem with Clevercare, released here.
+The next instalment, out on April 13th, will be about all things denim.
+Check out the first video, below, and stay tuned for the next five shorts in the series.